-Halifax didn't uphold the complaint.
-It said that when Mr A had opened the account it had provided him with an account agreement which stated that the account could be closed at any time without the need for an explanation.
-It said it had given Mr A notice of the closure so that he could make alternative arrangements.
-Halifax said it hadn't received a DSAR from Mr A and advised him to complete this.
+Bank of Scotland didn't uphold the complaint.
+It said that when Mr A had opened the account it had provided him with an agreement which stated that the account could be closed at any time.
+It said it had given Mr A 65 days notice of the closure so that he could make alternative arrangements.
+Bank of Scotland said it hadn't received a DSAR from Mr A and advised him to complete this.
 It said a DSAR would not provide the reasoning behind the closure.